-Criminal Reports are not matched only off the applicant's SSN, they are also matched by name, and date of birth.
+Criminal Reports are pulled by name, date of birth, and address.
 Because of this we strongly recommend entering the applicant's middle initial to get the most accurate results.

 When you run a criminal check, the results will not only show exact matches, but will also show close or similar matches which may sometimes include other individual's criminal records.
-This is because the other individual's name or date of birth may match or be similar to your applicant's name or date of birth.
+This is because the other individual's name, date of birth, or address may match or be similar to your applicant.

 If your applicant does not have a criminal record, the report may show other individual's criminal records on the report, but nothing will show for your applicant because your applicant does not have any criminal records to display.